euc-oss/euc-samples/UEM-Samples/Apps/Adobe Products/README.md

 ## Using Adobe Packages with Workspace ONE UEM ##

-1. From within the "Build" folder of the CCP output, take the installer PKG file and parse it with the VMware AirWatch Admin Assistant app.
-The Admin Assistant should generate a folder in Documents: `~/Documents/VMware AirWatch Admin Assistant/AdobePhotoshop-19.1.6.398`
+1. From within the "Build" folder of the CCP output, take the installer PKG file and parse it with the AirWatch Admin Assistant app.
+The Admin Assistant should generate a folder in Documents: `~/Documents/AirWatch Admin Assistant/AdobePhotoshop-19.1.6.398`

     *__NOTE: Not all of the Adobe packages (ex.
 Acrobat DC) include the necessary information for the pkginfo and will produce a folder with "(Please edit me!).
 If this happens, you may need to edit the string value for the `<key>version</key>` key as follows:__*
     ```xml